mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## `MariaDB` CR

 After having provisioned a `MaxScale` resource as described in the [MaxScale CR](#mariadb-cr) section, you also need to make the `MariaDB` resource aware of this by setting a `spec.maxScaleRef`.
-By doing so, high availability tasks such the primary failover will be delegated to `MaxScale`, see the following [example](../examples/manifests/mariadb_v1alpha1_mariadb_galera_maxscale.yaml):
+By doing so, high availability tasks such the primary failover will be delegated to `MaxScale`:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1